rejnac/ogotera-kwa-nyasae-ekegusii-database/README.md

 2. Copy the downloaded (.vpc) file into your computer's VideoPsalm root folder (inside songbooks)
 3. Launch or restart VideoPsalm App for the changes to apply.
 Enjoy!!!

-Prepared by sir enock, director at Rejnac Group Inc. (https://rejnac.com).
+Prepared sir enock and friends (https://rejnac.org).